-The Employee Stock Purchase Plan (the "Purchase Plan") is a shareholder approved plan under which substantially all employees may purchase Commvault's common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of the six-month offering periods.
+The Employee Stock Purchase Plan (the "Purchase Plan") is a shareholder approved plan under which substantially all employees may purchase our common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
 An employee's payroll deductions under the Purchase Plan are limited to 10% of the employee's salary and employees may not purchase more than \$25 of stock during any calendar year.
-Employees purchased 129 shares in exchange for \$4,652 of proceeds in the six months ended September 30, 2020 and 136 shares in exchange for \$4,833 in the six months ended September 30, 2019.
-The total expense associated with the Purchase Plan was \$1,511 for the six months ended September 30, 2020 and \$1,521 for the six months ended September 30, 2019.
+Employees purchased 85 shares in exchange for \$5,160 of proceeds in the six months ended September 30, 2021 and 129 shares in exchange for \$4,652 of proceeds in the six months ended September 30, 2020.
+The Purchase Plan is considered compensatory and the fair value of the discount and look back provision are estimated using the Black-Scholes formula and recognized over the six-month withholding period prior to purchase.
+The total expense associated with the Purchase Plan for six months ended September 30, 2021 and 2020 was \$1,567 and \$1,511, respectively.
+As of September 30, 2021, there was approximately \$1,291 of unrecognized cost related to the current purchase period of our Purchase Plan.

-9. Income Taxes
+8. Income Taxes

-Income tax expense was \$4,211 in the six months ended September 30, 2020 compared to expense of \$2,571 in the six months ended September 30, 2019.
-In the fourth quarter of fiscal 2020, we recorded a current tax benefit of approximately \$10,000 which represented our estimate of the net operating loss carryback resulting from the CARES Act.
-In the first quarter of fiscal 2021, we recorded an adjustment of \$3,200 to reduce the current benefit of the net operating loss carryback benefit we will realize from the CARES Act.
+Income tax expense was \$2,555 in the six months ended September 30, 2021 compared to expense of \$4,211 in the six months ended September 30, 2020.
+Current quarter income tax expense relates primarily to current foreign taxes.
 In fiscal 2018, we determined that it was more likely than not that we will not realize the benefits of our gross deferred tax assets and therefore recorded a valuation allowance to reduce the carrying value of these gross deferred tax assets, net of the impact of the reversal of taxable temporary differences, to zero.
-Our position remains unchanged with respect to the realizability of our deferred tax assets as of September 30, 2020.
+Our position remains unchanged with respect to the realizability of our deferred tax assets as of September 30, 2021.

-10. Restructuring
+9. Restructuring

 Our restructuring plan, initiated in the first quarter of fiscal 2019, is aimed to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
-These restructuring charges relate primarily to severance and related costs associated with headcount reductions and lease abandonment charges.
+These restructuring charges relate primarily to severance and related costs associated with headcount reductions, stock-based compensation related to modifications of existing unvested awards granted to certain employees impacted by the restructuring plan and lease abandonment charges.